Asynchronous Requests

 }

-Queues are continuously processed on the backend based on assigned hardware resources and number of jobs in the queue.
-Once the job is processed, a webhook is sent:
+Queues are continuously processed on the backend based on available hardware resources and the number of jobs in the queue.
+Once a job is completed, a webhook is sent:

 {